 Are you on a cross-Kootenays motorcycle trip but don’t have room to pack your camping equipment?
 Stop in at the Riders Retreat in Nakusp, where you’ll find your tent already set up and ready for you to relax into after your long day of riding.
 Alternatively, opt for the 1970 Bluebird bus, converted into a character-filled camper for your comfort.

 Spend your evening taking in the last rays of sun on the porch of your private studio-style yurt while overlooking Arrow Lake.
 Or stay in one of their two waterfront cabins for a more luxurious experience.

 Snowforest Campground (Mount Revelstoke National Park)

 Get super-cozy in a MicrOcube.
-Score a roof over your head and an oversized rear window into serene forest.
+Tucked away in the Snowforest Campground in Mt.
+Revelstoke National Park.
 A MicrOcube is a 10 m2 cabin equipped with: a double bed (54 in.) for 2 people with waterproof mattress, storage space under bed, two small nightstands, one USB port for charging electronic devices, indoor and outdoor lighting, picnic table, two patio chairs and a small table, and a fire pit.